ruuda/convector/readme.md

  * `make run` to build and run the release executable.
  * `make bench` to build and run all benchmarks in release mode.
  * `make test` to build and run all tests in debug mode.

+If you do not want to use the FMA instructions, remove the `+fma` from the codegen options in the makefile.

 On Windows you might have to execute the commands in the makefile manually, but everything should still compile and run.